 The history of Apple—for a time the world’s largest privately owned company—is fundamentally the story of Steve Jobs.
 Since he cofounded the company in 197X, Jobs has dominated its evolution whether in or out of the CEO’s job.
 His obsessive attention to design and detail gave the world several of the iconic products of the early 21st century.

-Annie Jacobsen’s The Pentagon’s Brain left the strongest impression of the five books listed in this category.
+Annie Jacobsen’s The Pentagon’s Brain left the strongest impression of the nine books listed in this category.

 Few of us know any more about the Wright Brothers than the image lingering in our minds of that flimsy biplane lifting off the dunes at Kitty Hawk.
 Here, the prize-winning biographer David McCullough tells their remarkable story.
 What’s especially interesting are the years after Kitty Hawk, when the brothers became world famous.